Applying to Law School

 Financing Law School

 Before deciding to apply to law school, students should consider the financial cost to attend law school, and the earning potential of a legal career.
-According to the Law School Admission Council, the average law school debt incurred by students is $100,000, which amounts to a payment of $1,187 on a standard repayment plan (click here for more information).
+According to the Law School Admission Council, the average law school debt incurred by students is often more than $100,000, which amounts to a payment of $1,187 on a standard repayment plan.
 Additionally, pre-law students should keep in mind that a career as an attorney does not always ensure a lucrative salary.
 A lawyer’s annual salary depends on many factors, including the type of law a lawyer practices, the working environment (i.e., working in a small versus large law firm, public interest group, government entity, etc.), and the current economic climate.
-According to the U.S. Bureau of Labor Statistics and the National Association for Law Placement, in 2008 the median salary for entry-level government attorneys was $50,000.
-However, the median salary for attorneys in private practice was $108,500 (click here for more information).
+Often times, the starting salary for a typical lawyer is between $50,000 and $75,000 annually.